 Manual Edgers

-• Landscaping Edgers: These have a 3-4 foot shaft with a half-moon steel blade at the bottom, with footrests on either side.
-These are best used for removing grass and sod growing over a pathway or driveway, or for removing turf next to a flower bed.
+• Landscaping edgers: These have a 3–4 foot shaft with a half-moon steel blade at the bottom, with footrests on either side.
+These are best used for removing grass and sod growing over a pathway or driveway or for removing turf next to a flower bed.
 There are also manual edgers with wooden shafts, which are lighter than their steel counterparts.

-• Dual Wheel Rotary Edgers: Dual wheel rotary edgers feature serrated blades attached to one side of a rubber wheel.
-That side slices through grass growing over the edges of driveways and walkways, while the other wheel rolls along the grass.
+• Dual wheel rotary edgers: Dual wheel rotary edgers feature serrated blades attached to one side of a rubber wheel.
+That side slices through grass growing over the edges of driveways and walkways while the other wheel rolls along the grass.

-• Edging Shears: Edging shears are primarily used for touch-ups.
+• Edging shears: Edging shears are primarily used for touch-ups.
 Homeowners use them to remove any excess turf from their lawn’s edge.

-Step 4: Put On Safety Gear
+Step 4: Put on Safety Gear

 Put on a sturdy pair of gloves and a pair of safety glasses to shield your eyes from grass, pollen, and any debris.
-You can also wear a face mask to protect your nose and mouth if you are sensitive to allergens.
+You may also wear a face mask to protect your nose and mouth if you are sensitive to allergens.

-Step 5: Edge The Perimeter
+Step 5: Edge the Perimeter

 Now, the edging begins.
 Before you get started, make sure you know where any electrical wires, plumbing pipes, or other buried hazards may be.
 You don’t want to risk cutting into them with your edger, so make sure to give them a wide berth.

-Edging With A String Trimmer
+How To Edge With a String Trimmer

-You’ll want to flip the head of the trimmer 180 degrees, making it vertical, with the deflector shield facing toward your body.
+Flip the head of the trimmer 180 degrees, making it vertical, with the deflector shield facing toward your body.
 Walk on the hard surface of the walkway or driveway as you edge.

 The form you should take is simple.
 Keep your arms straight, engage your core, and move your body with deliberate movements, keeping the string trimmer level.
 This will give you the straightest edge.
 Be mindful of the direction your string trimmer spins, and move accordingly.
 Most of them spin the string clockwise, so you should move left to right while trimming—the trimmings will fall back onto the lawn.